8 Impressive Digestive Bitters Benefits for Gut Health

 8 Impressive Digestive Bitters Benefits For Gut Health Dr. Will Cole

-Stomach problems are no fun, but they are something most of us have dealt with at one point or another.
-Whether that’s bloating, gas, constipation, or heartburn, we could all benefit from a little digestive support from time to time.
+Digestive problems are no fun, but they are something most of us have dealt with at one point or another.
+Whether that’s bloating, gas, constipation, upset stomach, or heartburn, we could all benefit from a little digestive support from time to time.
 That’s why I love digestive bitters.

 As a functional medicine expert, I love these natural botanicals as they offer an alternative solution to alleviate digestive distress without having to turn to over the counter medications that often have their own less than ideal side-effects.
-But what exactly are digestive bitters and want to know how bitters benefits can help your gut health?
+But what exactly are digestive bitters and how can they benefit your gut health?
 Read on to learn more.

-Digestive bitters are distilled bitter tasting botanicals - herbs, spices, flowers, etc. - that are designed to activate your digestive system.
-Cultures around the world have used digestive bitters for centuries due to their medicinal properties for a wide variety of health problems.
-You can get digestive bitters as a tincture supplement made with a single botanical or as a multi-herb blend.
+Digestive bitters are distilled bitter tasting botanicals, including herbs, spices, and flowers, that are used to activate your digestive system.
+Cultures around the world have used bitter compounds for centuries due to their medicinal properties for a wide variety of health problems.
+You can get digestive bitters as a tincture supplement made with a single botanical or as a blend of bitter herbs.

-Your tongue alone has between 2,000 and 4,000 taste buds (1) that help you taste sweet, sour, and you guessed it, bitter flavors.
+Your tongue alone has between 2,000 and 4,000 taste buds (1) that help you taste sweet, sour, and of course, bitter flavors.
 This doesn’t even include the bitter taste receptors (T2Rs) found in other areas of your body, including your lungs!
-When you eat something bitter, bitter taste receptors (T2Rs) tell your brain to activate your vagus nerve which then alerts your digestive system to stimulate the production of saliva, bile, and stomach acid.
+When you eat something bitter, bitter taste receptors (T2Rs) tell your brain to activate your vagus nerve, which then alerts your digestive system to stimulate the production and secretion of saliva, bile, and stomach acid.

 But what is the purpose of bitters?
-By enhancing your digestive response, bitters are able to improve sluggish digestion, alleviate digestive distress, and enhance the other areas of your health seemingly unrelated to your gut.
-Not everyone needs to take digestive bitters, but if you notice yourself struggling with poor gut health or digestive stress, digestive benefits can make a huge difference.
+By enhancing your digestive response, bitters are able to improve sluggish digestion, alleviate digestive distress, and enhance other areas of your health seemingly unrelated to your gut.
+Not everyone needs to take digestive bitters, but if you notice yourself struggling with poor gut health or digestive stress, bitters can make a huge difference.

 The benefits of bitters can be life-changing if you struggle with poor digestion.
 These are the top reasons to consider adding digestive bitters to your wellness routine.

 Cramping, nausea, bloating, and gas are all uncomfortable symptoms that can hinder your daily activities without so much as a warning.
-Instead of worrying whether or not your next meal (even one made with so-called “healthy” ingredients) is going to send you running to the bathroom, try taking digestive bitters before or after your meal.
+If you’re prone to digestive distress, try taking digestive bitters before or after your meal.

 During your gut healing journey, taking digestive bitters can help relax the muscles in your gut that contribute to cramping and bloating while certain bitters like ginger, chamomile, and mint have the ability to soothe gut-related inflammation and ease nausea.

-I love digestive bitters for low stomach acid - the underlying reason for heartburn and acid reflux - because they increase the body’s levels of stomach acid and gastric juice.
+I love digestive bitters for low stomach acid - the underlying cause of most cases of heartburn and acid reflux - because they increase the body’s levels of stomach acid and gastric juice.
 When your body has enough stomach acid, it prompts your esophageal sphincter at the top of your stomach to stay sealed, keeping your acid down where it belongs.

 Can bitters help you lose weight?
 That’s something I’m asked a lot in my telehealth functional medicine clinic.
-Studies show the answer to that is yes in the sense that bitters can suppress your hunger hormone ghrelin helping you feel fuller for longer, thus reducing your desire to reach for unhealthy junk food.
+Studies show the answer to that is likely yes, in the sense that bitters can suppress your hunger hormone ghrelin, helping you feel fuller for longer and reducing your desire to reach for junk food.
+(2) Bitters may also support the production of the hormone GLP-1 (the one mimicked by weight loss drugs like Ozempic).
+(3)

 Remember how I said that you have bitter receptors on your lungs?
-Although more studies need to be done, researchers may have found a correlation (2) between the activation of T2Rs and upper respiratory infection.
+Although more studies need to be done, researchers have found a correlation (4) between the activation of T2Rs and upper respiratory infection.
+Many bitters, including licorice, also have general immune system supportive properties.
+(5)

 When your digestive system is functioning properly, including absorbing nutrients quickly, that is also going to translate to the effective removal of waste and food byproducts - aka frequent and healthy bowel movements!

-Bitters benefits also include more stabilized blood sugar levels by facilitating the release and utilization of insulin.
-And because digestive bitters can help you feel more satiated, they can also curb your sweet tooth which will help prevent blood sugar spikes the more sugar you eat.
+Benefits of bitters also include more stabilized blood sugar levels, as they help facilitate the release and utilization of insulin.
+(6) And because digestive bitters can help you feel more satiated, they can also curb your sweet tooth which can help prevent you from overeating sugar (and therefore prevent blood sugar spikes).

 Can you take bitters everyday?
-Like anything, bitters benefits are typically more amplified when taken on a consistent basis if you are actively dealing with digestive problems.
-However, you can take them if you are having a specific period of digestive distress.
+Like anything, benefits of bitters are typically more amplified when taken on a consistent basis while you are actively dealing with digestive issues.
+However, you can take them over the short term if you are experiencing a specific period of gastrointestinal distress.
 So when should you take bitters?
 Digestive bitters are best taken right before or immediately after eating a meal.

-One thing I love about digestive bitters is that a lot of them have additional health benefits beyond just improving digestion.
+One thing I love about digestive bitters is that a lot of them have additional health benefits beyond just improving the digestive process.
 Some of my favorite digestive bitters include:

 • Ginger